 Artwork selection.
 Since Masterworks holds several art pieces in their gallery at all times, you'll be able to select the specific investments you want to make.

 Fee structure.
-Masterworks uses a dual fee structure.
-You'll pay an annual fee of 1% of your investment value to cover the storage, insurance, and transfer of the artwork.
-The second fee will involve a 20% commission on the profit made on the sale of any piece of artwork.
+Masterworks charges an annual fee of 1% of your investment value to cover the storage, insurance, and transfer of the artwork.
+When they sell a piece of art, they collect a 20% commission on the profit.

 Investor contact.
-Available by email or by phone.
-No contact days or times are provided, so presume it's available only during regular business hours.
+Available by email email@example.com or by phone at 203-518-5172, 9 AM to 6 PM Eastern.
+No contact days provided, so presume it's available only during regular business days.

 How to Sign Up with Masterworks